Deploy Ubuntu OKE nodes using Oracle Cloud Console

 To create an OKE cluster from the Oracle Cloud Console:

 • Quick create: Creates a new cluster and all required network resources automatically (VCN, gateways, subnets, node pool, etc.).
-Recommended for new environments.
+It is recommended for new environments.

-• Custom create: Let’s you use existing network resources or customize the setup.
+• Custom create: Lets you use existing network resources and allows you to customize the setup.
 Choose this if you need to integrate with existing VCNs or have specific network requirements.

 OKE Quick Create